offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The explanation in the comments below are a bastardization of "1.13 Detour: Probabilities of Patterns in a String" in the Pevzner book...
 ```

-This algorithm tries estimating the probability by ignoring the fact that the occurrences of a k-mer in a sequence may overlap.
+This algorithm !!tries!! estimating the probability by ignoring the fact that the occurrences of a k-mer in a sequence may overlap.
 For example, searching for the 2-mer AA in the sequence AAAT yields 2 instances of AA:

  * \[AA\]AT
  * A\[AA\]T